Sir Sean Connery, iconic James Bond actor, dies at 90

-Handpicked by Bond creator Ian Fleming, Connery embodied the role for millions as the suave drinker, womanizer and disposer of evil.
+Handpicked by creator Ian Fleming, Connery embodied "Bond, James Bond" for millions as the suave drinker, womanizer and disposer of evil.

 Sir Sean Connery has died at the age of 90.
 He was the first actor to play James Bond on the big screen in Dr. No in 1962, From Russia With Love, Goldfinger, Thunderball, You Only Live Twice and Diamonds Are Forever followed. pic.twitter.com/VaFPHCM5Ou— James Bond (@007) October 31, 2020